AJAskey/FRED-Tools/README.md

 # FRED Tools
  Interface with Tools into FRED Economic Data Online Library - [FRED](https://fred.stlouisfed.org)

+ Taking some time to review the FRED API before diving into coding will save you a lot of time.
+[FRED API Docs](https://fred.stlouisfed.org/docs/api/fred)

  Main tools are in the net.ajaskey.market.tools.fred.executables package.
 These tools are works in-progress at this point.
+Alpha release.

  Previous iterations are in the net.ajaskey.market.tools.fred.legacy package.
 Viewers may find some insights into the FRED API and logic.
 This package has been deprecated.